Developmental Services Worker

 • Begin with 10 weeks in the second semester and increase to twelve weeks in both the third and fourth semester.

-• Work on-the-job two to three days per week and bring those experiences back to the classroom to enhance your learning.
+• Provide support to children and/or adults in a placement setting two to three days per week and bring those experiences back to the classroom to enhance your learning.

-• Students have completed placements in residential programs such as Community Living and Pathways to Independence; public and private schools; adult education programs; and organizations in their home communities.
+• Students have completed placements in residential programs such as Community Living Belleville and Area and Pathways to Independence; elementary and high schools; adult education programs; and other non-profit community organizations.

 Outstanding faculty make the difference